wonkes-manoa/wonkes-manoa.github.io/index.md

 The goal of Milestone 3 is to fix existing bugs, add pagination, polish wording in the website, and give admin functionality.

+### Effort Estimation and Record

+We estimate how long each task will take, and record the time we took to solve them.
+We have put them in [this spreadsheet](https://docs.google.com/spreadsheets/d/1mKYhwtkPeEpYWLmeNfPVEjh9vIvu6zB9cQTB23BwNZA/edit?gid=0#gid=0).

 ![](images/project-milestone-3.png)